-WILLOW FOLIAGE.
-NOTE THE SMALL LEAF-LIKE STIPULES AT THE BASE OF THE LEAF STEM
+WILLOW FOLIAGE, NOTE THE SMALL LEAF-LIKE STIPULES AT THE BASE OF THE LEAF STEM

+The leaves of the willow are generally long and narrow, occasionally with fine teeth along the margin or near the tip of the leaf.
+Willow leaves characteristically have a pair of large or small ear-shaped leaflike growths at the base of the leaf stem.
+This factor lone will identify the willow in most cases, particularly during the growing stage of the leaf.
 They are more noticeable on the vigorous growing shoots of the plant, where they usually remain until the leaf falls in the autumn, while on the older shoots they often fall off soon after the leaf reaches its full development.
 The leaves may fall in autumn after seemingly just drying up and turning brown, or they may turn yellow before they fall, but seldom as bright and conspicuously yellow as those of the aspen and cottonwood.